 The applications for the LL.M. and J.D.
-Programs are comparable, with the major exception that the LSAT exam is required for all J.D. applicants.
+Programs are comparable, with the major exception that the LSAT exam www.lsac.org is required for all J.D. applicants.

-In addition, because performance in basic US law courses has been shown to be the best predictor of success in the JD program and Bar exam, the committee will take a close look at the character of the courses you take during your LLM year.
-It is strongly recommended that LLM students thinking about transferring into the JD program take at least one 1L class and/or one basic US law course such as BA, Administrative law, Constitutional Law, Commercial Law, Trust & Estates, US Income Tax Law, Evidence or Substantive Criminal Law during each semester of their LLM program.
+In addition, because performance in basic U.S. law courses has been shown to be the best predictor of success in the J.D. program and passage of a U.S. Bar exam, the committee will take a close look at the character of the courses taken during the LL.M. year.
+It is strongly recommended that LL.M. students thinking about matriculating into the J.D. program take at least one 1L class and/or one basic U.S. law course during each semester of their LL.M. program such as:

-If you are a current LL.M. student interested in transferring to the J.D. program, please contact the Office of International Graduate Law Programs for more information by e-mailing us at firstname.lastname@example.org.
+For current LL.M. students interested in enrolling in the Joint LL.M./J.D. program or transferring to the J.D. program, please contact the Office of International Graduate Law Programs for more information at firstname.lastname@example.org.

 Jessica Carvalho Morris, director of the International Graduate Law Programs, has appeared numerous times recently on Spanish-language television newscasts discussing the legal ramifications of high-profile issues.